-If a representative's compensation differs depending on the products or services provided, a reasonable client would expect to be informed of that conflict.
+If a representative's compensation differs depending on the products or services provided, then this is a material conflict that must be disclosed to clients.
 With respect to the nature and extent of the conflict, the registrant should disclose a summary of the compensation conflict in plain language.
 For example, if particular products pay a larger percentage-commission than other products available to the client, the extent of the compensation difference should be explained.

 Registrants must explain the potential impact of this conflict and the risk it could pose to clients' interests, including an explanation of the increased risk that the firm's representatives may be influenced to recommend a product that provides them better compensation, even though another product available at the firm may be just as good, or better, at meeting the client's investment needs and objectives.
 The firm must also disclose how it is addressing this conflict in the best interest of its clients.
-Registered firms must provide this disclosure: